 If no parameters are provided to spp, then all of the current model's productions' parameters are output to the command trace and a list of all the production names is returned.
 For each production it prints the production's name followed by the parameters which are currently appropriate based on the settings of sesc and sul.
-If sesc is tsul.
-If sesc is sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
+If sesc and sul.
 If sul.
 If sul.
 If sul.
-If sul.
-If sul.
-If sul.
-If sul.
-If sul.
-If <a href="mailto:ses
+I provided then the settings are applied to or retrieved from all productions that exist at the time of the call to spp.

 If a production or list of productions is specified as the first parameter to spp then the parameters which follow that are set or retrieved from only those productions.
-If no production names are provided then the settings are applied to or retrieved from all productions that exist at the time of the call to spp.
+If no production names are